Arildb88/ReadmeTest/README.md

 4. Run docker compose file in terminal (Git Bash, Powershell, Terminal etc.): <br>
 Enter the command: <br>
 docker compose up -d (Runs the docker compose file that builds the database)<br>
-dotnet ef database update --project project (Updates the database with mighrations)<br>
+dotnet ef database update --project project (Updates the database with migrations)<br>
 5. Run application: <br>
 Enter the command:<br>
 dotnet watch run --project project (to start the application and open your web browser with the project launched) <br>